arvinbenitez/simplerestapi/readme.md

 # Node Express API

-Simple code that runs creates an API using Node and Express
+Simple code that runs an get/post API using Node and Express.
+Comes in handy when anyone wants to spin up a test API in a few minutes and be able to expose it to the world.

 -----------------------